lexe-app/lexe-sidecar-sdk/README.md

 - `balance`: The sum of our `lightning_balance` and our `onchain_balance`, in sats.

 - `lightning_balance`: Total Lightning balance in sats, summed over all of our channels.
-- `usable_lightning_balance`: Total usable Lightning balance in sats, summing all *usable* channels.
+- `lightning_sendable_balance`: An estimated upper bound, in sats, on how much of our Lightning balance we can send to most recipients on the Lightning Network, accounting for Lightning limits such as our channel reserve, pending HTLCs, fees, etc. You should usually be able to spend this amount.
-- `max_sendable_lightning_balance`: The maximum amount that we could possibly send over Lightning, in sats.
-Is strictly less than `usable_lightning_balance`.
-Accounts for usable channels, LSP fees, and other LN protocol limits including channel reserves, pending HTLCs, per-HTLC limits, etc. Exactly this amount may be sendable only in very specific scenarios, such as paying another Lexe user.
+- `lightning_max_sendable_balance`: A hard upper bound on how much of our Lightning balance can be spent right now, in sats.
+This is always >= `lightning_sendable_balance`.
+Generally it is only possible to spend exactly this amount if the recipient is a Lexe user.

 - `onchain_balance`: Total on-chain balance in sats, including unconfirmed funds.
-- `trusted_onchain_balance`: Trusted on-chain balance in sats, including only confirmed funds and unconfirmed outputs originating from our own wallet.
+- `onchain_trusted_balance`: Trusted on-chain balance in sats, including only confirmed funds and unconfirmed outputs originating from our own wallet.

 - `num_channels`: The total number of Lightning channels.
 - `num_usable_channels`: The number of channels which are currently usable, i.e. `channel_ready` messages have been exchanged and the channel peer is online.
 Is always less than or equal to `num_channels`.